 Technical communication is more than just writing

-Build a forward-thinking tech comms practice
+Build a strategic tech comms practice

 When was the last time a user manual actually solved your problem?
 If you’re like most people, you’ve stared into the digital abyss, looking for a manual that isn’t there.
 Or if you’ve found one, you’ve slogged through safety warnings and legalese only to find that there’s nothing in there that helps you solve your problem.